A budgeting and saving app designed for females who are new into personal finance management

 To form an idea of what features should be in the MVP, I expanded the design opportunity using the 'HMW' method.
 To build more empathy with the user, the methods 'Customer journey mapping' and 'Experience mapping' came in handy.

-Brainstorming ideas with 'HMW' method
+Brainstorming ideas by 'HMW' method

 🔸 Defined solutions that solve the user's core needs